In a Minute (song)

 "In a Minute" is a song by American rapper Lil Baby.
 It was released a single through Quality Control Music and Motown on April 8, 2022, concurrently with another single, "Right On".
 The song was produced by Kaigoinkrazy and co-produced by Haze.
-It samples English singer and songwriter Ellie Goulding's track, "Don't Say a Word", from her second studio album, Halcyon (2012).
-This is Lil Baby's 100th entry on the Billboard Hot 100 on the chart dating April 23, becoming the youngest artist to accumulate 100 entries on the Hot 100, a record previously achieved by Justin Bieber.
+It samples English singer and songwriter Ellie Goulding's track, "Don't Say a Word", from her second studio album, Halcyon (2012) and Canadian rapper Drake's 2013 Jay-Z-assisted, "Pound Cake / Paris Morton Music 2" from Drake's third studio album, Nothing Was the Same.